queryluke/masseffect-5e/static/data/class_features/assault_armor.md

 ---
 Starting at {{ level }} level, your Tech Armor is rigged for keeping the action on you.
-When you activate tech armor, you project a distracting holographic image (your choice) and each hostile creature within 20m that can see you must make a Wisdom saving throw (DC = 8 + proficiency bonus + Intelligence modifier).
+When you activate tech armor, you project a distracting holographic image (your choice) and each hostile creature within 20m that can see you must make a Wisdom saving throw (DC = 8 + proficiency bonus + spellcasting modifier).
 On a failure, a creature is compelled to attack you while your Tech Armor is active.
 A creature that is compelled to attack you always targets you when it makes a weapon or spell attack.